 Prior to working at West Lothian College, Julia lived in England with her husband and son, where she had a varied career which included quality assurance, account management and bid management.

 She is a strong advocate for College education, having achieved a range of qualifications during her 29 year career through this route.
 These qualifications have included a vocational qualification in childcare in additional to ILM and CIPD qualifications.
 She is currently a Career Ready Mentor through the College, supporting a high school student to prepare for the workplace.

 Since moving to Scotland, Julia has been involved with a wide range of organisations on a voluntary basis.
 Most recently as the founding member and group facilitator to a local Bounce Back to Netball Team (known as West Lothian Netters), encouraging anyone 18 years + to engage in sport in a supportive and fun environment.

 Finally, when she has some spare time, Julia also enjoys walking (and sometimes running) with her Border Collie and time at her allotment plot.

 FRANK GRIBBEN - Board Member

-Frank is currently a Strategic Project Director at the University of Glasgow, having recently undertaken roles in the National Galleries of Scotland and University of Edinburgh.
+Frank is currently a self employed Education Consultant, having recently undertaken roles in the University of Glasgow, National Galleries of Scotland and University of Edinburgh.
 Frank has over 25 years of university management experience in Scotland, including a period at the Scottish Funding Council.
 Frank holds Bachelor of Arts and Master of Philosophy degrees in English Literature from the University of Stirling, and an MBA from University College London.